-This suit brings the color all by itself, which means you can use a little more restraint with your accessories.
+This is a colorful suit, which means you can (and probably should) use a little more restraint with your accessories.
 Pull together a monochromatic look with navy, light blue, and brown, or add a pop of color with a bold necktie on a crisp white dress shirt.

 Light Grey Suit

-If you’re looking to accessorize with a lot of color, this is your groom suit.
+Looking to pack your look with a lot of color?
+This is your suit.
 The light grey fabric provides a blank canvas, and no color family is off-limits.
-In the spring, under-saturated colors or pastels are an especially good match (think pink instead of red, light blue instead of royal).
+In the spring, pastels are an especially good match for light grey (think pink instead of red, light blue instead of royal).

-The tan suit is the reverse teacher—that is, it does most of its work during the summer—and practically the unofficial mascot of beach weddings.
-Tan groom suits bring out more color in your outfit than the closely-matched light grey suit would, so go ahead and get crazy with that pocket square, you tan-suit-wearin’ maniac.
+The tan suit does most of its work during the summer, and it’s practically the unofficial mascot of beach weddings.
+Tan groom suits bring out the color in your outfit, so go ahead and get crazy with that pocket square, you maniac.

-Fall can be a tricky season to dress for—especially for your wedding.
-You set the date and rent your suit ahead of time, but it’s really anybody’s guess whether your big day will be a scorcher or frosty.
+Fall is a tricky season because it’s really anybody’s guess whether your big day will be a scorcher or frosty.
 If you’re not a meteorologist, mitigate some of this seasonal uncertainty by planning on a vest, and ditch the thing if it’s hot.
-Winter is simple—stick to darker colors.
+Winter is simple—just stick to darker colors.

 For fall weddings that start in the evening, navy is the perfect groom suit.
 In the winter, you can get away with navy’s dark color day or night.
 It’s a little more formal than a grey suit, but it’s easy to accessorize a navy suit for a low-key look.

-Think beaches, the countryside, the desert.
-This is casual.
+Think beaches, the countryside, the desert—so, casual.
 In fact, the tan suit was voted most likely to be worn without a tie or socks, according to a fake poll I just made up.
-But let me be very clear: Whether you wear socks or not, always wear shoes.
-Fun fact: You can’t read a message in a bottle if the bottle is lodged in the arch of your left foot.
+(Related: Whether you wear socks or not, always wear shoes to any wedding, but especially your wedding.)

-For a minimal-effort way to inject some personality into your look, choose a blue groom suit.
+For a low-effort way to add personality to your look, choose a blue groom suit.
 The fabric’s rich color complements bold and low-key accessories alike.
-If you’re going for subtle, try to vary shades of blue among your suit, tie, and shirt.
-The blue suit is ideal for a late afternoon, early evening wedding.
+The blue suit is ideal for any casual wedding in the late afternoon or early evening.

 Probably the surest bet of any casual suit on our list is the grey suit, in a nice medium grey hue.
-Like light grey, medium grey matches up with whatever color combos you throw at it.
-Unlike a lighter grey, this grey suit works especially well for casual evening weddings.
+Grey matches up with whatever color combos you throw at it, and works especially well for casual evening weddings.
 It’s an understated choice for a groom suit, but that can be a good thing.

-Maybe you’re planning a traditional wedding with a classic, old-school feel, but you don’t think a tuxedo would fit your vision.
-That’s fine—you can dial in a timeless look by wearing the right suit and accessorizing accordingly.
+Maybe you’re planning a traditional wedding with a classic, old-school feel, but you’re not sure a tuxedo will fit your vibe.
+That’s fine—you can dial in a timeless look with these formal groom suit ideas.

-Bravo, Sir Scrolls-A-Lot.
-But the joke’s on you, because grey can do it all.
-Take a grey suit into formal territory by wearing black shoes and a bow tie, or a necktie and vest.
-In the context of a formal wedding, grey is a good option for a daytime ceremony—the color isn’t too dark (too hot), but it’s not a bright (casual) color, either.
+Yup, grey can do it all.
+Take a grey groom suit into formal territory by wearing black shoes and a bow tie, or a necktie and vest.
+Grey is a good suit color for a formal daytime ceremony.

-The navy suit plays well with color, but if you’re looking for a formal, traditional groom suit, you’ll keep the color to a minimum anyway.
-That’s what makes the navy suit such a smart choice: color is built right into the fabric.
-That color is what keeps a formal look interesting—the same reason midnight blue tuxedos are such a popular alternative to the classic black tux.
+The navy groom suit plays well with color, but if you’re looking for a formal, traditional suit, you’ll probably keep the colors of your accessories muted anyway.
+The fabric color keeps a formal look interesting without going too bold—the same reason midnight blue tuxedos are such a popular alternative to the classic black tux.

 This suit provides that serious black and white vibe, but the fabric offers some visual texture that softens the way your whole outfit looks together.
 Keep playing off that texture with your accessories—try a wool or linen tie rather than silk or satin, or a matte leather lace-up rather than shiny patent leather shoes.

-We also know it can be tough to coordinate looks with your wedding party—if you can even get your guys into the tux rental shop in the first place.
-Again, we can help.
-Just choose and assign looks, and manage your wedding party rentals entirely online.
-We’ll help them find their perfect sizes from the comfort of their couch.
+We also know it can be tough to coordinate your groom outfit with wedding party looks (not to mention get them into a tux shop for a fitting), so we’ve simplified everything.
+Just choose outfits for you and your groomspeople, and manage your wedding party rentals entirely online.
+We’ll help them find their sizes from the comfort of their couch.
 Win-win.

-Ready to rent a better groom suit?
-Get started here.
+Ready to find your groom suit?
+Get started now.